-Other major responsibilities of Compliance and AML/CFT include:
+Other major responsibilities of Compliance and AML/CFT department include:

-- Ensuring complete adherence of branches/departments to relevant laws/regulations, Central Bank's instructions and Anti Money Laundering/Combating Financing of Terrorism laws issued in the State of Qatar; - Monitoring and ensuring the Bank's compliance with QCB, OFMA, labour law, and AML/CFT regulations: - Proposing relevant recommendations to enhance/improve the internal control procedures that help in mitigating noncompliance and AML/CFT risks; and - Keeping up-to-date with new laws and regulations and informing executive management and the concerned departments for their timely implementation.
+- Ensuring complete adherence of branches/departments to relevant laws/regulations, Central Bank's instructions and Anti Money Laundering/Combating Financing of Terrorism laws issued in the State of Qatar; - · Monitoring and ensuring the Bank's compliance with QCB, QFMA, labour law, Commercial Companies Law and AML/CFT regulations: - Proposing relevant recommendations to enhance/improve the internal control procedures that help in mitigating noncompliance and AML/CFT risks; and - · Keeping up-to-date with new laws and regulations and informing executive management and the concerned departments for their timely implementation. - Monitoring the customer's financial transactions, investigate and raise STR to FIU for the suspicious ones. - Conducting enhance due diligence "EDD" for the correspondent relations and high risk customers.